jdevfullstack-tutorials/imac-review/README.md

 so data will be retrieved faster than the hard disk.

-But several technologies implemented hybrid like the Fusion Drive.
+But several technologies implemented hybrids like the Fusion Drive.
 SSD is costly so the tendency is to mix both technology for performance, so